Junior Invitational: History

 The first edition of the Junior Invitational took place in 2011, featuring 54 of the top junior players in the world.
 PGA Tour commissioner Tim Finchem officiated the trophy presentation, and $200,000 was contributed to the First Tee.
 Golfweek ranked it as the No. 1 junior tournament of the year.
 The inaugural champion was Nicholas Reach, who shot a course-record 62 in the first round and ultimately finished eight shots ahead of runner-up Patrick Rodgers.
 Due to this win, Reach received an invite to the Nationwide Tour's Melwood Prince George's County Open that year.
 Former President George W. Bush spoke at the opening ceremony of the tournament in 2012 in his role as honorary chairman of the First Tee.

 The Junior Invitational made an intentional effort to resemble the Masters Tournament, including awarding champions with a gold jacket reminiscent of the Masters green jacket.
 Dave Christensen, general manager of Sage Valley, stated in 2011: "That's an aggressive goal, certainly; making our own junior version of what they do down in Augusta, but you never achieve greatness unless you aim for greatness."
 Brentley Romine of Golfweek stated in 2018 that the tournament is "commonly referred to as the Masters of junior golf."
 As of 2025, the course at Sage Valley for the Junior Invitational plays as a 7,437-yard par-72 from the championship tees.
 Due to Hurricane Helene, Sage Valley lost over 1,000 trees prior to the 2025 tournament, which changed the aesthetic of the course.

 In 2015, the SVJI Sports Foundation was created to oversee the tournament and its charitable activities; the foundation donated over $2 million to local chapters of the First Tee by 2020.
 Originally held each year in April, the event moved to March beginning in 2020 due to scheduling conflicts with International Golf Federation events.
 The 2021 edition of the tournament was canceled as a result of the COVID-19 pandemic.

 The tournament's format changed beginning in 2022, and a girls' competition was created.
 The new format consisted of 36 boys and 24 girls competing for individual titles.
 The format change was announced in 2019 and set to begin in 2021, but was delayed due to the cancellation of the tournament.
 The inaugural champion of the girls' event was Amalie Leth-Nissen, who defeated Bailey Shoemaker in a playoff.
 The tournament increased from a three-day, 54-hole event to a four-day, 72-hole event in 2025.
+In 2026, Miles Russell and Asterisk Talley became the first players to record multiple wins at the Junior Invitational.